-If a cheque is dishonoured, it's as though the payment wasn't made and you don't account for it.
-But, if you've already filed your return and it includes a dishonoured cheque and you use the payments basis, please contact us about correcting it - see page 49.
+If a cheque is dishonoured, it's as though the payment was not made and you do not account for it.
+But, if you've already filed your return and it includes a dishonoured cheque and you use the payments basis, please contact us about correcting it.